Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• Looking at the total return, or increase in value of 22.3% in the last 5 years of Short Term Bond Strategy, we see it is relatively greater, thus better in comparison to the benchmark SHY (5.9%)
+• Looking at the total return, or increase in value of 22.6% in the last 5 years of Short Term Bond Strategy, we see it is relatively larger, thus better in comparison to the benchmark SHY (6.3%)

-• Compared with SHY (3.2%) in the period of the last 3 years, the total return, or performance of 12.5% is higher, thus better.
+• During the last 3 years, the total return, or performance is 13.6%, which is higher, thus better than the value of 3.7% from the benchmark.

 CAGR: